sybrew/the-seo-framework/readme.txt

 		* The URL generation now uses WordPress default home URL generation, rather than our own.
 	* **Updated:**
 		* Knowledge Graph Social Profile links' placeholders and example profile redirect links.
+		/
+		* TODO The sitemap cache will be cleared on update, because of the URL fixes.
+		* TODO Fix last 2 images in Screenshots
+		* TODO remove "Other Notes"... temporarily until w.org knows what to do with it
 	* **Fixed:**
 		* When using WPML, alternative languages' terms and taxonomies URLs are now correct.
 		* wpForo plugin compatibility has been implemented, so canonical URLs, titles and descriptions are always correct on wpForo pages.